mdn/browsercompat/docs/draft/resources.rst

       ``"media.peerconnection.enabled=on"``
     - **default_config** - The configuration string in the shipping
       browser, such as ``"media.peerconnection.enabled=off"``
+    - **protected** - True if the feature requires additional steps to enable in order to protect the user's security or privacy, such as geolocation and the Bluetooth API.
     - **note** *(localized)* - Short note on support, designed for inline display, max 20 characters
     - **footnote** *(localized)* - Long note on support, designed for